Kilorad/result_gpt/README.md

 4) Launch gpt in doom by doom_gpt_memory_descr.ipynb

 doom_gpt_memory_descr.ipynb does not contain full RL cycle.
 If you need to learn, you should launch (2) and (3).

+You can launch result gpt not in Doom an learn it not in Doom.
+This requires updating of doom_gpt_memory_descr.ipynb file.
+You should connect another environment.